-As a business in the modern age, purchase you have a website.
+As a business in the modern age, and you have a website.
 But what is the website saying about your business?
-Unfortunately, see according to The Wall Street Journal, many professional websites are saying the wrong thing about the business itself.
+Unfortunately, drugs according to The Wall Street Journal, many professional websites are saying the wrong thing about the business itself.
 Too many websites say the business is not interested in presenting itself in the best light.
 Simply being willing to invest in the bare minimum normally tells your clients that your business will do the same with everything you do.
 Worse, the site could scare people away if they do not feel your business is legitimate.
 Some designs can leave people confused as to what your business is about.
 This is why, when you set up a website, it should clearly define your business, offer user friendly navigation tools and offer a reason to return.
 This sets the tone for your business in a good way.

 Clearly Define Your Business

 The moment people land on your website, it should be readily evident what the site is about.
 If you have nothing on the landing page other than your business name, it can be confusing.
 Instead, you should have a little information about your company and pictures of your business and the products or services you offer.
 This will let people know what your business is all about and how they may want to proceed with buying from you.
 One way to see if your landing page does this effectively is to get someone to check it.
-After you have put together the landing page, buy ventolin hfa have someone look at it and ask what he thinks the business is about.
+After you have put together the landing page, have someone look at it and ask what he thinks the business is about.
 If your message came through, you have succeeded.

 User Friendly Navigation Tools